Mathry: History

-Mathry (formerly Mathrey or Merthyr) was in the hundred of Dewisland.
+Mathry (formerly Mathrey or Merthyr) meaning "martyr" in English, was in the hundred of Dewisland.
 A weekly market and annual fair were granted by letters patent in the reign of Edward III.
 The market had ceased by 1833 but the fair, on 10 October, still continued.
 Originally on the turnpike between Fishguard and St David's, it is now just north of the modern A487.
 There were 860 inhabitants in the parish in the early 1800s and a school for poor children was subsidised by Sir John Owen to the tune of £10 a year.
 The parish, prior to 1850, was one of scattered settlements, with slate quarrying employing local people.

 Community

 Mathry community includes the villages of Abercastle and Castlemorris.
 Mathry Community Council meets once a month in Mathry Community Hall.

 Parish

 The parish church of the Holy Martyrs, dedicated to seven sainted men of Mathry, is in the centre of the village.
 It was built in 1869 on older foundations and restored in 1902.
 Richard Fenton wrote that the church of his day originally had a steeple which was blown down in a storm.